lindhor/geoportal-server-catalog-wiki/Localization.md

    ```
 * Save the updates
 * Open resource.js under folder nls
-* Update root and add the language reference ` "de": 1` (near the bottom of the file) and save the updates.
+* Update root and add the language reference ` "de": 1` (near the bottom of the file) to be like the following and save the updates.
    ```
    root: ({
    ...